U.S. Route 13 in Pennsylvania: Bucks County

-US 13 crosses the Poquessing Creek into Bensalem Township in Bucks County, where the name becomes Bristol Pike.
+US 13 crosses Poquessing Creek into Bensalem Township in Bucks County, where the name becomes Bristol Pike.
 The road runs northeast past suburban homes and businesses in the community of Andalusia before it widens into a divided highway in a commercial area and reaches a partial cloverleaf interchange with the PA 63 freeway (Woodhaven Road) a short distance northwest of I-95.
 Past this, the route gains a center left-turn lane and comes to an intersection with the southern terminus of PA 513.
 US 13 continues past a mix of residences and commercial establishments in the community of Cornwells Heights, passing northwest of Holy Ghost Preparatory School.
 Farther northeast, the road comes to a partial cloverleaf interchange with PA 132 immediately northwest of that route's eastern terminus at I-95.
 Following PA 132, US 13 continues past businesses immediately to the northwest of I-95.
 The route intersects Bensalem Boulevard and curves east to pass under I-95 before coming to a bridge over Neshaminy Creek.
 Upon crossing the creek, the road enters Bristol Township and heads into the community of Croydon, where it passes businesses and runs to the north of the Croydon station along SEPTA's Trenton Line that follows Amtrak's Northeast Corridor.
 US 13 continues east between residential neighborhoods to the north and the Northeast Corridor railroad tracks immediately to the south.
 Farther east, the road passes to the south of a cemetery before reaching a junction with PA 413.